 Looking for a delicious warming drink to see you through the chillier months?
 This warming spiced coffee recipe will soon be your go-to.

 While many high street flavoured coffees are sickly-sweet (some contain over 50g of sugar!), we can create delicious versions easily at home.
 All you need is a fragrant mix of spices, with no need for lashings of added sugar or syrup (by all means add a small amount of sugar or honey if you fancy, though).

 This spiced coffee recipe is flavoured with cinnamon, cloves, cardamom, black pepper, nutmeg and ginger.
 This warming blend is also full of benefits for our wellbeing.
 For example, did you know that cinnamon is a source of antioxidants?
-These helpful molecules work to remove an excess of damaging free radicals from our bodies, whilst also helping support a healthy blood sugar balance.
+These helpful molecules work to remove an excess of damaging free radicals from our bodies, while also helping support a healthy blood sugar balance.
 Cinnamon is also thought to have prebiotic properties.
 This means it can help to feed the beneficial bacteria in our gut, supporting our gut health.

-Nutmeg has also some pretty impressive properties.
-Scientific studies suggest that this warming spice may be able to protect us from certain strains of bacteria.
-Studies in labs show that nutmeg has antibacterial properties against bacteria that contribute to dental cavities and gut inflammation.
+Nutmeg also has some pretty impressive properties.
+Studies show that nutmeg has antibacterial properties against bacteria that contribute to dental cavities and gut inflammation.
 All good reasons why we should spice up our daily cuppa!